Forest Ag Program

 Annual work plans for Forest Ag properties include everything from forest thinning to addressing beetle-kill trees and fire mitigation work.

-For more information about Forest Ag requirements and a list of professional foresters, please contact your local CSFS District.
+For more information about Forest Ag requirements and a list of professional foresters, please contact your local CSFS Field Office.

 Learn more about this program in the Forest Ag Brochure (250 KB PDF).

-For assistance with forms, please contact your local CSFS District Office.
+For assistance with forms, please contact your local CSFS Field Office.

 Forest Ag Request to Change Annual Work Plan